sauce-archives/help/docs/tools/automation/reporting.md

 <h3 id="aggregated-results">Aggregated Results of an Entire Test Suite</h3>

-For each exection of a test suite you will get an aggregated overview of all the results.
+For each execution of a test suite you will get an aggregated overview of all the results.
 Search the results and filter them by status.

 There are three representations: